Online marketplaces have been hyped for more than a decade. New marketplaces launch and new features become trendy.

 1) Usage of Video Conferencing Solutions in Online Marketplaces

 The industry of video conferencing software is growing and it has been funded heavily by many VCs.
 Since 2010, over $1.1 billion have been put into the video conferencing industry.
-As a result, the quality of online videos has notably changed, and it has been embraced by many industries and sectors, including online marketplaces.
+As a result, the quality of online videos has notably changed.
+It has been embraced by many industries and sectors, including online marketplaces.

 The niche of online consulting is growing.
 And it goes without saying that modern consulting marketplaces need to have audio and better video ability to enable live-like consultations.